albanobattistella/Vermanent/README.md

 - pip, tkinter, ffmpeg
 - Updated NVIDIA drivers (only for GPU mode)

-To install the app in your local environment follow these steps:
+To install the app in your local environment, follow these steps:

 ### Clone the repository